VishApp/crewaimaster/CONTRIBUTING.md

-# Contributing to CrewMaster
+# Contributing to CrewAIMaster

-Thank you for your interest in contributing to CrewMaster!
+Thank you for your interest in contributing to CrewAIMaster!
 We welcome contributions from the community and are grateful for your support.

 ## Table of Contents